What’s for breakfast?

 What makes breakfast “healthy?”

-Typical breakfast foods such as bagels, waffles, croissants and other sweet and starchy pastries are low in nutrients and high in sugar and processed carbohydrates (which turn to sugar quickly in the body).
-Paired with a few cups of Joe, these carb bombs may energize us briefly, but then we’re dragging — cranky, spacey or hungry again.
+Common breakfast foods such as bagels, waffles, croissants and other sweet and starchy pastries are low in nutrients and high in sugar and processed carbohydrates (which turn to sugar quickly in the body).
+Paired with a few cups of Joe, these carb bombs may energize us briefly, then leave us dragging — cranky, spacey or hungry again.

 It doesn’t have to be this way!